nt246/NTRES-6100-data-science/misc/student_presentations.md

 <br>

-During our last class, we want to give you all the opportunity to share ideas about how the skills we’ve learned in this course can be applied in practice.
+During our second to last class, we want to give you all the opportunity to share ideas about how the skills we’ve learned in this course can be applied in practice.

 We would like each of you to give a *very brief* presentation showing the rest of the class either